PhilippeCarphin/env-diff/README.md

 ```
 env-diff [options] [--] CMD

-Produce a complete summary of what `CMD` has changed in the enivironment.
+Produce a complete summary of what `CMD` has changed in the environment.
 - Environment variables
 - Shell variables
 - Associative arrays